-This spring, with a huge snowpack in California's mountains, reservoirs filling quickly, and floods threatening California's valleys, a lot of folks are looking at more ways to put a lot of this flood water into our depleted aquifers to improve sustainability of groundwater resources.
-We provide a summary overview of Managed Aquifer Recharge (MAR) and have also proposed some additional considerations for MAR on dairy land application areas.
+Last spring, with a huge snowpack in California's mountains, reservoirs filling quickly, and floods threatening California's valleys, a lot of folks were looking at more ways to put a lot of this flood water into our depleted aquifers to improve sustainability of groundwater resources.
+We provided a summary overview of Managed Aquifer Recharge (MAR) and have also proposed some additional considerations for MAR on dairy land application areas.
 Here are some of our interviews with the press:

 - After the deluge: Floods may taint more drinking water in California.
 CalMatters and KPFA UpFront Interview with Brian Edwards-Tiegert